ArloL/git-dora-lead-time-calculator/README.md

 # git-dora-lead-time-calculator

-A sample project to play with GraalVM builds on GitHub Actions.
+A project to calculate the DORA metric lead time with the info from a git repo.

 To run the latest version